iitm-rohandhatbale/Detection-of-Pneumonia-from-Chest-X-Ray-Images/README.md

 # Transfer-Learning
-Inception V3 for Transfer Learning on Cats and Dogs
+Inception V3 for Transfer Learning

 File to train the Inception v3 model on any dataset is added(```transfer.py```)